 7 But as he came near the cave, his children saw him and ran to the cave, and hugged his neck, crying, and saying to him, “O father, where have you been, and why have you left us because we know you did not want to?”
 And they spoke again saying, “Father, when you disappeared the lamp over the bodies of our fathers went out, and the bodies were thrown about, and voices came from them.”

 8 When Yereḏ heard this he was sorry, and went into the cave; and there found the bodies thrown about, the lamp put out, and the fathers themselves praying for his deliverance from the hand of Satan.

-10 Then all the voices ceased save the voice of our father Aḏam, who spake to Yereḏ by the power of Elohim, just as one would speak to his fellow, saying, “O Yereḏ, my son, offer gifts to Elohim for having delivered thee from the hand of Satan; and when thou bringest those offerings, so be it that thou offerest them on the altar on which I did offer.
-Then also, beware of Satan; for he deluded me many a time with his apparitions, wishing to destroy me, but Elohim delivered me out of his hand.
+10 Then all the voices ceased except the voice of our father Aḏam, who spoke to Yereḏ by the power of Elohim, just as one would speak to his friend, saying, “Yereḏ, my son, offer gifts to Elohim for having delivered you from the hand of Satan.
+And when you bring those offerings, offer them on the same altar on which I gave offerings.
+Even then you must beware of Satan, for he deluded me many a time with his specters, wishing to destroy me, but Elohim delivered me out of his hand.

 13 Then Yereḏ made an offering and offered it up on the altar, as Aḏam had commanded him.
-And as he went up to the altar, he prayed to Elohim for mercy and for forgiveness of his sin, concerning the lamp going out.
+And as he went up to the altar, he prayed to Elohim for mercy and for forgiveness of his sin concerning the lamp going out.

 14 Then Elohim appeared to Yereḏ on the altar and baraḵ him and his children, and accepted their offerings; and commanded Yereḏ to take of the sacred fire from the altar and light the lamp that shed light on the body of Aḏam.